Salam Fayyad: Fayyadism: Reform plans

-A major component of Fayyad's plans was modernizing and professionalizing of the Palestinian Security Services under the banner of 'One Homeland, One Flag, and One Law'.
+A major component of Fayyad's plans was modernizing and professionalizing of the Palestinian Security Services under the banner of "One Homeland, One Flag, and One Law".

 2009–2010 reform plans

-On 23 August 2009, Fayyad came out with a plan to reform of the fundamental infrastructures of a Palestinian State, called "Palestine: Ending the Occupation, Establishing the State", in which he detailed a two-year working plan for reinforcing the institutions of the future Palestinian State.
+On 23 August 2009, Fayyad came out with a plan to reform the fundamental infrastructure of a Palestinian State, called "Palestine: Ending the Occupation, Establishing the State".
+He detailed a two-year working plan for reinforcing the institutions of the future Palestinian State.
 This included, among other elements, a separation of powers, a free market, the development of existing infrastructure, and the building of new infrastructure such as government offices, a stock market, and an airport, all with the purpose of establishing a "de facto Palestinian State," based on the premise that the peace talks with Israel were faltering.

 In October 2010, The New York Review of Books published an article by Nathan Thrall on Fayyad's security strategy.
 At the center are "special battalions" of the National Security Forces (NSF), referred to by Hamas as "the Dayton forces".
 The officer in charge of the vetting, training, equipping, and strategic planning of these special battalions was Lieutenant General Keith Dayton, the United States security coordinator (USSC) for Israel and the Palestinian Authority.
 Security cooperation between Israel and Palestine reached unprecedented levels in the West Bank.
 Together they have largely disbanded Fatah's al-Aqsa Martyrs Brigades, attacked Islamic Jihad groups, and all but eliminated Hamas's social institutions, financial arrangements, and military activities in the West Bank.

-Views of Salam Fayyad

-Views on Palestinian statehood

-Fayyad has rejected calls for a binational state and unilateral declaration of statehood:
+Resignation

+On 13 April 2013, Prime Minister Fayyad resigned again.
+Abbas accepted his resignation but asked him to remain as interim prime minister of the Palestinian Authority until a new government could be formed.
+He resigned because of political differences with Abbas over economic policy.
+On 6 June 2013, Fayyad was replaced by Rami Hamdallah, who became Prime Minister of the Palestinian Authority Governments of 2013.